MirjamHachem/datasciencecoursera/README Getting and Cleaning Data.md

 BEFORE WE PROCEED:

-Rename the objcets Total_Set_With_Names and Combined_Mean_SD_With_Names into shorter object names for better readabilit:
+Rename the objcets Total_Set_With_Names and Combined_Mean_SD_With_Names into shorter object names for better readability:

     Complete_Set <- Total_Set_With_Names
     Extract_Set <- Combined_Mean_SD_With_Names